K1D77A/Jupiter/README.md

                   (set-content-type response (cl-mime-from-string:mime-type-from-string
                                               "../sausage-roll-d0.mp4"))))
 ```
-This example is more complicated, this sets two custom made cookies with some flags,
+This example is more complicated, this sets two custom made cookies with some flags (the :encode
+flag means that in the cookie and crumb are percentage encoded),
-it shows how to receive the cookies sent on a request and how to send binary data to the client
+it shows how to receive the cookies sent on a request, how to send binary data to the client
 and how to set the content type of your response.

 Each handler has two variables passed to it, a 'request' object which is obviously a CL object that